adamghill/coltrane/docs/source/installation.md

 ## Extras

-`coltrane` has some additional functionality that is not enabled by default, but can be used if it is installed with extras.
+`coltrane` has some additional functionality that is not enabled by default.
+To add an extra to an existing `Poetry` project use square brackets, e.g. `poetry add coltrane[json5]`.
+To install multiple extras separate them with commas, e.g. `poetry add coltrane[deploy,json5]`

 ### `json5`

 Adds support for using [JSON5](https://json5.org) for [data](data.md) files.
 This allows trailing commas and comments in JSON, so it can be useful for making JSON a little more readable.

-`poetry add coltrane -E json5`

 ### `deploy`

 Adds support for deploying `coltrane` to a production server with `gunicorn` and `whitenoise` pre-configured.
 More details at [deployment.md](deployment).

-`poetry add coltrane -E deploy`